The first-principles phase diagram of monolayer nanoconfined water: Methods

 \subsubsection{Development of the machine learning potential to DFT}

-We train an MLP to reproduce revPBE0-D3 energies and forces, in order to probe new phases of monolayer confined water and their phase-behavior across a wide range of temperatures and pressures, in an accurate and efficient manner.
-We use the Behler-Parrinello neural network framework~\cite{behler_four_2021}.
-In order to minimize the time spent in developing the potential, we use a newly developed active learning scheme~\cite{schran_committee_2020}.
-Our final potential exhibits a root mean square error of 2.4\,meV (0.2\,kJ/mol) per water molecule and 75\,meV/\AA{} for energies and forces, respectively.
-Furthermore, the MLP also reproduces the good agreement of revPBE0-D3 with FN-DMC reference lattice energies.
+We train an MLP to reproduce revPBE0-D3 energies and forces, in order to probe new phases of monolayer confined water and their phase-behavior across a wide range of temperatures and pressures, in an accurate and efficient manner. \vk{ In order to minimize the time spent in developing the potential, we use a recently proposed active learning scheme~\citesupp{schran_machine_2021}.
+It relies on the Behler-Parrinello neural network framework~\citesupp{behler_four_2021} to form a committee neural network potential (C-NNP)~\citesupp{schran_committee_2020} for active learning purposes.
+With this workflow we target various phase points in the course of different generations as detailed in Fig.~\ref{fig:active_learning}. } Our final potential exhibits a root mean square error of 2.4\,meV (0.2\,kJ/mol) per water molecule and 75\,meV/\AA{} for energies and forces, respectively.
+Furthermore, the MLP also reproduces the good agreement of revPBE0-D3 with QMC reference lattice energies \vk{as shown in Tab.~\ref{tab:lattice_energy} and remains accurate over the entire phase diagram, while retaining excellent performance for condensed phase properties as shown in Fig.~\ref{fig:active_learning}.}